ONSdigital/dp-frontend-upload-prototype/README.md

 throw an error if the part is not added successfully, this means that when the client has sent all its requests, then we have to check to see if all parts are actually in the s3 multi cache.
 If this is not the case we have to tell the client to retry the upload until all parts are in the cache.
-By default, the client will send three simultaneous requests to the server.
+By default, the client will send 15 simultaneous requests to the server.
 - It can take up to 10 seconds to receive a response from the server while it adds parts to the s3 multi cache.
 This may be an unreasonable amount of time to wait, so it